BrettWitty/adventofcode2020/day1.md

 I was very much asleep last night, especially when coding! **Why am I doing all these linear scans?!?**

 I replaced the linear scans with hash lookups and it's vastly improved timings.
 I also caught a dumb error with how the partition function split the two lists (evens first then odds).

+## Further work

+You could probably add in some early-aborts into the loops, knowing your hard limit of 2020 (and that the input space is between 0 and 2020).
+This might require you to have the sets in ascending order.